Citrus-Software/mikan-docs/docs/guides/11-facial_rig/02-modifiers.md

 gem_cross_var : 0.15

 :::tip
-You do not need to manually create gem_var attributes — Mikan automatically generates missing ones using the proper naming convention during the build process.
+You do not need to manually create `gem_var` attributes.
+Mikan automatically generates missing ones using the proper naming convention during the build process.
 :::

 And we add a **constraint** modifier on **loc_look**: